 Data sources and quality control procedures are briefly described below.
-For further information on the data sources used in World Ocean Atlas 2001 (WOA01) refer to the World Ocean Database 2001 (WOD01) series (Conkright et al., 2002a).
+For further information on the data sources used in World Ocean Atlas 2001 (WOA01) refer to the World Ocean Database 2001 (WOD01) series (Conkright et al., 2002a; Locarnini et al., 2002).
 The quality control procedures we have used in preparing these analyses are described by Conkright et al. (2002b).